RuneAudio/Docs/docs/troubleshooting/updating.md

  1. go to the **dev section** of the UI, typing [http://runeaudio/dev](http://runeaudio/dev) or [http://runeaudio.local/dev](http://runeaudio.local/dev) in your browser
  2. set the **Dev Mode** to **enabled**
  3. click the **gitpull** button (*Update RuneUI*)
- 4. hard refresh the cache of your browser (ctrl + F5)
+ 4. hard refresh the cache of your browser ([howto](http://www.refreshyourcache.com/en/cache/))

 Alternatively, you can do this from the terminal:

     cd /var/www
     git pull

-As final step, always remember to hard refresh the cache of your browser. (ctrl + F5)
+As final step, always remember to hard refresh the cache of your browser. ([howto](http://www.refreshyourcache.com/en/cache/))

 ##Nightly builds